 Lichen or moss can start to grow on tiles after long periods but does not in any way indicate deterioration or affect the performance of tiles.
 It can be easily removed with a high pressure cleaner by a professional cleaning contractor.

 Depending on the material and method used it is completely acceptable to spray concrete roof tiles.
-However never spray terracotta as it would interfere with the natural quality of the clay and over time will peel away from the glazed surface.
+However never spray Clay as it would interfere with the natural quality of the clay and over time will peel away from the glazed surface.

 Bring your plans to one of our members and they can provide an accurate cost estimate.
 There may be surprisingly little difference between the cost of respraying and installing new roof tiles.